jing-xiang/tp/docs/UserGuide.md

 ```dtd
 [COMMAND] [SUBCOMMAND] [EXPRESSION]
 ```
-There are 5 main group of commands: 'add', 'delete', 'edit', 'find', 'list'.
+There are 5 main group of commands: 'add', 'delete', 'edit', 'find', 'list', along with other commands.

 ### Viewing help: `help`
 Shows a help message containing all the commands available in LongAh!.